 Self-Motivated | Dependable | Dedicated | Hardworking | Productive

-Additionally, all ECVC employees are screened, matched, and trained by our knowledgeable employment specialists at no cost to you.
+Additionally, all ECVC candidates are screened, matched, and trained by our knowledgeable employment specialists at no cost to you.
 Our job is to find the employment candidate that will enhance your company's growth, success and culture.
 It isn't about what you can do for them, it's about what they can do for you!

 Since 1965, we've successfully placed countless individuals into meaningful employment.